codeygenvitc/CodeygenWebsite/README.md

 # CodeygenWebsite
-A Website for our code-y-gen club
+A testing Website for our code-y-gen club

 ## This new website is under development.